CYBERPHRENIA/CYBERPHRENIA/README.md

 MANGAS/ANIME - Toilet Bound Hanako-Kun, Demon Slayer, My Hero Academia, Pokemon, Bungou Stray Dog, Gushing Over Magical Girls, Takopi Original Sin, Several Experiments Lain...

-GAMES - Doki Doki Literature Club, Needy Streamer Overload, Yandere Simulator, Hollow Knight/Silksong, Pocket Mirror, Minecraft, Zelda Breath Of The Wild, Pokemon Sword And Shield, Genshin Impact, Honkai Star Rail, The Coffin Of Andy And Leyley, Ponytown duh…
+GAMES - Doki Doki Literature Club, Needy Streamer Overload, Yandere Simulator, Hollow Knight/Silksong, Pocket Mirror, Minecraft, Zelda Breath Of The Wild, Pokemon Sword And Shield, No I'm Not A Human, Genshin Impact, Honkai Star Rail, The Coffin Of Andy And Leyley, Ponytown duh…

 MUSIC - Jazmin Bean, S3RL, Baby Bugs, Zheanie, Filthshit, Ke$ha, Poppy, Maretu, Aeyesha Erotica, Linkin Park, Penelope Scott, Hatsune Miku, Guchiry, Lady Monster, Melanie Martinez, Suicidal Idol, Biz and more and more and more amd m0re @n& mx:r3 more MORE MORE MORE MORE MORE MORE MORE MORE MORE M&;?!'F&...